 President and Chief Executive Officer

-Tunç serves on the board of directors of the Semiconductor Industry Association.
-Born in Ankara, Turkey, he holds a BSEE degree from Iowa State University and an MSEE degree from the University of California, Santa Barbara.
+Tunç was born in Ankara, Turkey, and he holds a BSEE degree from Iowa State University and an MSEE degree from the University of California, Santa Barbara.
+He serves on the board of directors of the Semiconductor Industry Association (SIA).